GNS-Science/nzshm-documentation/docs/architecture/kororaa_deployment_stack.md

 ## Cloud configuration

 These components are configured so that the stack functions correctly.
-Asd they're rarely touched they are maintained manually, via the AWS Consolce unless stated otherwise.
+As they're rarely touched they are maintained manually, via the AWS Console unless stated otherwise.

  - Elastic Search API is an AWS Kibana/Elastic managed service.
 Objects stored in ToshiAPI are indexed here, and used via the Kororaa Search UI.